-As women, we all have food cravings.
-And we all give in to them sometimes.
+As a women over 40, you tend to have food cravings.
+And we all give in to them sometimes especially when you are tired.

 Furthermore, you need to know those food cravings are very common.
 They’re ingrained in our biology.
 In the meantime, try the following solutions.